Premenstrual syndrome: how to alleviate the symptoms

 Finally, in 5% of cases, these disorders represent a real handicap, impacting personal, professional and social life.
 In this case, we speak of Premenstrual Dysphoric Disorder (PMDD) because it represents a severe form of premenstrual syndrome which is unfortunately still too often underdiagnosed.

-How can premenstrual syndrome manifest itself?
+How can premenstrual syndrome manifest?

 Unpleasant physical phenomena